 Vaccines can have side effects.
 With live vaccines, you might get a mild case of the disease.
 With inactivated vaccines, you could have pain, redness, and swelling where you got the shot.
 You might also briefly feel weakness, fatigue, or nausea.

 What's Different for People With HIV?

 If HIV has damaged the immune system, it might not respond as well to a vaccine, or for the same length of time.
-If you will soon start antiretroviral therapy (see Fact Sheet 403) you may have a better response if you wait until your viral load is controlled and your CD4 count (see Fact Sheet 124) increases.
+If you will soon start antiretroviral therapy (see Fact Sheet 403) you may respond better if you wait until your CD4 count (see Fact Sheet 124) increases.

 There has not been much research on vaccines and people with HIV, especially since people started using combinations of antiretroviral drugs (ARVs).
 However, there are a few key guidelines for people with HIV: